FDOT District Four - Palm Beach Header Image

 Full Ramp Closures:

-The I-95 southbound exit ramp to eastbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday night, Mar.
-23, through Thursday night, Mar.
-27, for paving and striping operations.
+The I-95 southbound exit ramp to eastbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, through May 2025, for paving and striping operations.
 Traffic will be detoured via the I-95 southbound exit ramp to westbound Indiantown Road to U-turn at the light to head eastbound on Indiantown Road.
 Please note only one I-95 ramp at the Indiantown Road interchange is permitted to close at a time.
-If weather or unforeseen issues delay operations, the full ramp closures may take place the following week, Sunday night, Mar.
-30, through Thursday night, Apr.
-3.

-The I-95 southbound entrance ramp from eastbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday night, Mar.
-23, through Thursday, Mar.
-27, for paving and striping operations.
+The I-95 southbound entrance ramp from eastbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, through May 2025, for paving and striping operations.
 Traffic will be detoured via eastbound Indiantown Road to Island Way to U-turn at the light to head westbound on Indiantown Road to access I-95 southbound.
 Please note only one I-95 ramp at the Indiantown Road interchange is permitted to close at a time.
-If weather or unforeseen issues delay operations, the full ramp closures may take place the following week, Sunday night, Mar.
-30, through Thursday night, Apr.
-3.

-The Indiantown Road westbound to I-95 northbound entrance ramp may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, Sunday night, Mar.
-30, through Thursday night, Apr.
-10, for paving and striping operations.
+The Indiantown Road westbound to I-95 northbound entrance ramp may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, through May 2025, for paving and striping operations.
 Traffic will be detoured via westbound Indiantown Road towards Florida's Turnpike interchange to U-turn at the light to head eastbound on Indiantown Road to access I-95 northbound.
 Please note only one I-95 ramp at the Indiantown Road interchange is permitted to close at a time.
-If weather or unforeseen issues delay operations, the full ramp closures may take place the following week.

-The Indiantown Road westbound to I-95 southbound entrance ramp may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, Sunday night, Mar.
-30, through Thursday night, Apr.
-10, for paving and striping operations.
+The Indiantown Road westbound to I-95 southbound entrance ramp may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, through May 2025, for paving and striping operations.
 Traffic will be detoured via westbound Indiantown Road towards Florida's Turnpike interchange to U-turn at the light to head eastbound on Indiantown Road to access I-95 southbound.
 Please note only one I-95 ramp at the Indiantown Road interchange is permitted to close at a time.
-If weather or unforeseen issues delay operations, the full ramp closures may take place the following week.

-The I-95 southbound exit ramp to westbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, Sunday night, Mar.
-30, through Thursday night, Apr.
-10, for paving and striping operations.
+The I-95 southbound exit ramp to westbound Indiantown Road may close, 10 p.m. until 6 a.m., Sunday through Thursday nights, through May 2025, for paving and striping operations.
 Traffic will be detoured via the I-95 southbound exit ramp to eastbound Indiantown Road towards Island Way to U-turn at the light to head westbound on Indiantown Road.
 Please note only one I-95 ramp at the Indiantown Road interchange is permitted to close at a time.
-If weather or unforeseen issues delay operations, the full ramp closures may take place the following week.

 Indiantown Road Impacts: